rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 ### [The Isomorphic Express Boilerplate](https://github.com/ericelliott/isomorphic-express-boilerplate "link to GitHub site")

-{% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/name.png" %}
+{% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/isomorphic-express-boilerplate.png" %}

-Write apps using the same code for both the client and the server using Node, Express, and Browserify.
+Write apps using the same code for both the client and the server using Node, Express, and Browserify: “Isomorphic means that it’s designed to run a lot of the same code on both the client and the server.
+There are many advantages to building apps this way, but the primary advantages are:

+- Cross-functional teams.
+Since everything is written in JavaScript, it’s easier to build teams who know how to work on both the client and server sides of the app.

+- Write once, run everywhere.
+With the exception of a few library substitutions and browser polyfills, the code is shared, which means you have to write about half the code you’d write working on a non-isomorphic app.

+- More productive developers.
+Since the app is more consistent across the stack, there’s no context switching when you need to maintain application behavior on both sides of the stack.
+Write the behavior once, and you’re done.<br />
+_A project of Eric Elliott.
+2 contributors <span class="octicon octicon-star"></span>star:&nbsp;17 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;2_

 ### [rootrequire](https://github.com/ericelliott/rootrequire "link to GitHub site")